Marquess of Ely

 Lord Ely was succeeded by his eldest son, John, the second Marquess.
 He had previously represented County Wexford in both the Irish and British Parliaments.
 On his death, the titles passed to his eldest son, John, the third Marquess.
 He briefly represented Woodstock in Parliament in 1845.
 This line of the family failed on the early death of his son, John, the fourth Marquess, in 1889.
 The late Marquess was succeeded by his first cousin John Loftus, the fifth Marquess.
 He was the eldest son of Reverend Lord Adam Loftus, third son of the second Marquess.
 The fifth Marquess died childless in 1925 and was succeeded by his youngest brother, George, the sixth Marquess.

 The latter's only surviving son, George, the seventh Marquess, was High Sheriff of County Fermanagh.
 On his death in 1969 without surviving children the line of the second Marquess failed.
 The late Marquess was succeeded by his third cousin once removed, Charles Tottenham, who became the eighth Marquess.
 He was the great-grandson of Lieutenant-Colonel Charles John Tottenham, DL, JP, eldest son of the Right Reverend Lord Robert Tottenham (who had not assumed the surname Loftus), second son of the first Marquess.
 The eighth Marquess lived in Canada.
-As of 2014, the titles are held by his eldest son, the ninth Marquess, who succeeded in 2006.
+Since 2006, the titles are held by his eldest son, the ninth Marquess.
 As of 28 February 2014, the present Baronet has not successfully proven his succession and is therefore not on the Official Roll of the Baronetage, with the baronetcy considered dormant since 2006.

 Several other members of the family may also be mentioned.
 Charles Tottenham, father of the first Baronet, represented New Ross in the Irish House of Commons.
 Charles Tottenham, brother of the first Baronet, also represented New Ross in the Irish Parliament.
 The aforementioned the Right Reverend Lord Robert Tottenham, second son of the first Marquess, was Bishop of Clogher.
-Jane Loftus (1820-1890) was the wife of the second Marquess, and Lady of the Bedchamber and great friend of Queen Victoria.
+Jane Loftus (1820–1890) was the wife of the second Marquess, and Lady of the Bedchamber and great friend of Queen Victoria.
 Henry Loftus Tottenham (1860–1950), son of John Francis Tottenham, son of Lord Robert Tottenham, was an admiral in the Royal Navy.
 Sir Alexander Robert Loftus Tottenham (1873–1946), son of John Francis Tottenham, was the administrator of Pudukkottai in British India.
 The Very Reverend George Tottenham (1825–1911), son of Lord Robert Tottenham, was Dean of Clogher.
 Lord Augustus Loftus, fourth son of the second Marquess, was a prominent diplomat.
 The Right Reverend Ann Tottenham, daughter of the eighth Marquess, was a bishop in the Anglican Church of Canada.